sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

   for more information about `clouds.yaml` files.
 If omitted, the `OS_CLOUD` environment variable is used.

-* `region` - (Optional) The region of the Converged Cloud cloud to use.
+* `region` - (Optional) The region of the SAP Cloud Infrastructure to use.
 If omitted, the `OS_REGION_NAME` environment variable is used.
 If `OS_REGION_NAME` is not set, then no region will be used.
-It should be possible to omit the region in single-region Converged Cloud environments, but this behavior may vary depending on the Converged Cloud environment being used.
+It should be possible to omit the region in single-region SAP Cloud Infrastructure environments, but this behavior may vary depending on the SAP Cloud Infrastructure environment being used.

 * `user_name` - (Optional) The Username to login with.
 If omitted, the `OS_USERNAME` environment variable is used.